UVA-PCL/sd3-hadoop/README.md

     files preferentially according to a distribution, `scripts/trace-generator` (Java code in sd3.TraceGenerator).

    This prompts for its parameters.
 The resulting trace will include lines indicating a cluster number to perform an operation, a filename, and whether the operation is a read or write.
+   The generated trace will preferentially choose lower-numbered files to access and each cluster will access files distributed across the clusters with equal probability.
    The trace will be placed in the directory configured in config.sh, which will need to be accessible on all nodes.

 *  a tool for running  a trace simulatenously across each of the clusters, run as